nwf/dyna/README.md

     make build

-(If that doesn't work, you might try `make ghcbuild` which ignores the Cabal infrastructure.)
+(If that doesn't work, you might try `make ghcbuild` which ignores the Cabal infrastructure.
+If you get an error about the `ghc-prim` package, it means that your compiler is older than what I've tested on; you may be able to make things work by dropping the lower bound on the package in dyna.cabal.)

+You'll want to have the following programs installed, too:

+    * IPython
+    * Pygments (for pretty code output in our debugging tools)

 Run the test harness:

     make tests

-And then run the REPL:

-    ./dist/build/drepl/drepl

-OK, that last bit is probably not quite true.
 At this point, the code is still rather "in the works" so you probably want to...

 * load some module in GHCi; for example: